Function definitions

 Contained in the moderate - ill-conditioned function group.

-F30: Rosenbrock original/Sum of Different Powers
+F30: Rosenbrock original/Sum of different powers

 Combination of the Rosenbrock function (f8 in the bbob suite) and the sum of different powers function (f14 in the bbob suite).